 Navigating the environment is essential when searching or returning for food, shelter or mating partners.
-Resources and conspecifics are rarely found in the same location and efficiently navigating as opposed to randomly moving through space is accomplished through mechanisms like remembering landmarks, path integration or cognitive maps (Shettleworth, 2009).
+Resources and conspecifics are rarely found in the same location and efficiently navigating as opposed to randomly moving through space may be accomplished by remembering landmarks, using path integration or even, cognitive maps (Shettleworth, 2009).
 Mazes are primarily used to test animals spatial abilities.
 They are easily constructed, modified and applied to many different species.
 Examples are the radial arm maze, made of eight arms, or plus- or X-shaped mazes with four arms.
-Red footed tortoise (Chelonoidis carbonaria), for instance, learnt to avoid previously food depleted arms in the radial arm maze adopting a response-based strategy dependant on different spatial cues (Wilkinson et al., 2007; Wilkinson et al., 2009).
+Red footed tortoise (Chelonoidis carbonaria), for instance, learnt to avoid previously food-depleted arms in the radial arm maze adopting a response-based strategy dependant on different spatial cues (Wilkinson et al., 2007; Wilkinson et al., 2009).
 Similarly, male jewelled lizards (Timon lepidus) successfully navigated the same maze preferentially entering arms next to the last visited arm (Mueller-Paul et al., 2012).
 Pond sliders (Trachemys scripta), were able to either use distal, extra-maze cues to find a goal in a plus-shaped maze or a single intra maze cue even when starting from a new location (Lopez et al., 2000).
-After lesions to the medial cortex, however, only cue trained turtles (using a single intra maze cue) learnt during a spatial reversal while turtles using a map like strategy (based on distal cues) were unable to stop responding to the previously correct location implicating the medial cortex in map representation and inhibition (Lopez et al., 2003a).
+After lesions to the medial cortex, however, only cue-trained turtles (using a single intra -maze cue) learnt during a spatial reversal while turtles using a map like strategy (based on distal cues) were unable to stop responding to the previously correct location implicating the medial cortex in map representation and inhibition (Lopez et al., 2003a).
 Furthermore, during spatial learning in an X-maze, lesions to the dorsal cortex and basal forebrain of painted turtles (Chrysemys picta) impaired memory when relearning to navigate the same maze (Petrillo et al., 1994).

 The (Morris) water maze; a water filled pool containing a hidden goal platform, is another common spatial task.
 In a modified version with visible feeders, pond sliders used either a single local cue to guide them to the goal or a map based strategy based on distal, extra-maze cues (Lopez et al., 2001).
 Lesions to the medial cortex selectively impaired turtles using a map strategy affecting memory of the cognitive map when relearning to find the hidden food and when distal cues were partly concealed (Lopez et al., 2003b).
 Furthermore, male Italian wall lizards (Podarcis sicula) located a hidden goal platform in a water maze using a sun compass; covering the parietal eye (a photoreceptive third eye found on the head) revealed that it was essential for successful navigation (Foa et al., 2009).